golobby/orm/README.md

 ```

-now that we have our post in database, let's add some comments to it.
+now that we have our post in database, let's add some comments to it. notice that comments are in relation with posts and the relation from posts view is a hasMany relationship and from comments is a belongsTo relationship.

 ```go
 package main